 We provide professional medical advice for businesses.
 That may be about whether an employee has a medical condition.
 We’ll deliver guidance about how to support a condition, or how a health condition may progress or develop in the future.

 If used effectively, occupational health is much more than managing sickness absence.
-You can get professional advice to help make sure you don’t make mistakes when managing health at work.
+You can get professional advice, to help make sure you don’t make mistakes managing health at work.